karan/Projects-Solutions/README.md

 **Fortune Teller (Horoscope)** - A program that checks your horoscope on various astrology sites and puts them together for you each day.

 **Vigenere / Vernam / Ceasar Ciphers** - Functions for encrypting and decrypting data messages.
-Then send them to a friend.
+Then send them to a friend. [[Rnhmjoj (Python)]](https://github.com/Rnhmjoj/Crittografia/blob/master/Esempio.py)

 **Random Gift Suggestions** - Enter various gifts for certain people when you think of them.
 When its time to give them a gift (xmas, birthday, anniversary) it will randomly pick one. *Optional: Suggest places you can get it (link to Amazon page?).*